qckhxnh/Doge-Coin-Price-Prediction/README.md

 - Time Series forecasting and Recurrent neural network.
 [TensorFlow Core](https://www.tensorflow.org/tutorials/structured_data/time_series#recurrent_neural_network).
 - OpenAI.
 (2023).
 GPT-3.5, a product of OpenAI.
 [OpenAI ChatGPT](https://chat.openai.com).

----

-Feel free to customize this README according to your preferences and add any additional sections or details that might be relevant to your project.